The following Energy practice note provides comprehensive and up to date legal information covering:

 For more on what is meant by network and information systems for the purposes of the NIS Regulations, see Practice Note: The Network and Information Systems Regulations 2018.

-However, suffice to say, given the nature of what they do, many of those energy sector participants classed as OESs rely on network and information systems and
+However, suffice to say, given the nature of what they do, many of those energy sector participants classed as OESs rely on network and information

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.